AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 - Name the view sales_data_silver, and choose the location under the Nessie catalog.

 ### Step 4: Generating Metrics from the Silver View (Gold Metrics)
-With the Silver view cleaned up, we can now generate "Gold" metrics—higher-level aggregated data that provides business insights.
+With the Silver view cleaned up, we can now generate "Gold" metrics - higher-level aggregated data that provides business insights.

 #### Create a New Query on the Silver View: